- Last Updated on November 8, 2017

 Who is planning the Dismantling Racism program?

 As part of dRWorks process, we created a Change Team of seven committed people (plus Rev. Cayer).
 The team's role is to help with goal setting, planning, logistics, identifying other leaders, and moving the process forward.
-Change Team members are: Diane Blount, Jacqueline Brett, Linda Brooks, Tom Fletcher, Dan Grandstaff, P. Quick Hall, Maria Martin, Lillie Searles, and Rev. Deborah Cayer.
+Current Change Team members are: Elizabeth Ault, Diane Blount, Linda Brooks, Dan Grandstaff, P. Quick Hall, David Huber, Bonnie LaCroix, and Lillie Searles.
+Jaqueline Brett and Rev. Deborah Cayer are staff partners.